kiriiri/PHASE-3-PROJECT/README.md

 Establish a feedback mechanism to collect input from customers who exhibit characteristics associated with churn.
 This feedback can be invaluable in pinpointing specific areas of dissatisfaction and driving targeted improvements.

-5. Feedback Mechanism:

-Establish a feedback mechanism to collect input from customers who exhibit characteristics associated with churn.
-This feedback can be invaluable in pinpointing specific areas of dissatisfaction and driving targeted improvements.

 6. Strategic Decision-Making:

 Use the insights from the dataset and predictive models to inform strategic decision-making.
 Optimize service offerings, align marketing strategies, and ensure SyriaTel remains competitive in the telecommunications industry.